RaphaelW1tt/GI4Society/README.md

 - Raphael Witt
 - Zhendong Yuan

-To get the project application running, just download/clone this repository and open the *index.html*.
+To get the project application running, just download/clone this repository and open the *index.html* in the www-Folder.
 There are no further installations required.

 ### License
 MIT License.

-This is the license for the source codes, NOT INCLUDING THE DATA OR ANY USED LIBRARY.
+This is the license for the source code, NOT INCLUDING THE DATA OR ANY USED LIBRARY.